Mission Impossible Movies, Ranked

 1) Mission Impossible 3

 The absolute best in the series for a whole ton of reasons, this was the first movie JJ Abrahms ever directed and boy was he out to prove himself.
 The villain, played by Phillip Seymour Hoffman, is by far the best, scariest, and most charismatic villain the series has to offer.
 The story, involving Ethan Hunt having a life outside of the missions, and a wife, is creatively great.
 The locations and heists, including one in Vatican City and another in Shanghai, China, are top notch.
-And the stunts, including a gunfight in a warehouse with the tossing of a gun from one person to another, a bridge bombing and prisoner escape, and the hanging upside down from a moving truck, practically scraping the street as a canister goes sliding by, are all terrific.
+And the stunts, including a gunfight in a warehouse with the tossing of a gun from one person to another, a bridge being blown up from missiles that are fired out of helicopters, and a skyscraper rooftop jump, are all terrific.

 This movie doesn’t have the biggest stunts in the series (after all, the series ended up hanging its star from the Burj Khalifa and blowing up the Kremlin in other films,) but it has the stunts that look the coolest and are filmed the best.
 This is the movie where the action, story, and locations all work seamlessly together.
 It also ends up feeling like the most grounded and down to earth movie in the series.
 Just look at how its climax goes for its smallest and most personal fight yet, as our heroes duke it out on the first floor of a tiny house in Shanghai.
 This one is smart and creative the whole way through.
 On top of that, it might be the only movie in the series that is actually easy to follow, without having to deal with the slightest hint of a confusing plot.
 It is the movie that pulls back the curtain the most to show us a different angle or perspective on the series.
 Maybe that means Ethan has a wife and picks up his mission recorded message from a throw away camera at a convenience store.
 Maybe it means we get to see one of those cool disguise masks created from the very beginning for once.
 Whatever it is, this movie has it and this movie does it.